-Many neighbors’ Ring Video Doorbells and cameras caught the range of cute and creative costumes that kids (and their parents) dreamed up.
+Many neighbors’ Ring Video Doorbells and Security Cameras caught the range of cute and creative costumes that kids (and their parents) dreamed up.
 Everything from wolves and skeletons to witches and gorillas showed up on doorsteps around the country this Halloween season.

 One 7-year-old in Dallas, Texas, even dressed up as a Ring Doorbell himself!
 Miles "is obsessed with Ring," according to his mom Angie, who said he spends his free time giving friends and family a hard sell on why they need to buy Ring products.
 "He's pretty convincing and has actually talked people into their purchases."
 She said his dream job is to be an "inventor engineer"; until then, he engineered a Ring Video Doorbell costume for himself for Halloween.

 Ring Video Doorbells saw a ton of action all day on Halloween, but the busiest time for trick-or-treaters was 6:29 p.m. on the East Coast and 6:51 p.m. on the West Coast.
 During the 7 p.m. hour, there were more than 5.3 million dings on Ring doorbells across the country.

 A lot of homeowners left candy on their front porches as a kind of honor system for trick-or-treaters.
 Some kids stuck pretty closely to the one candy rule ("OK, you can take two!" one dad told his little superhero).